Kilsyth Academy (secondary school 1999-2005) and University of Glasgow (degree and doctorate 2005 – now)

-Discovering new things/problem solving.
+Favourite thing to do in my job: Discovering new things/problem solving.

 I study materials called zeolites – very holey/porous solids that act as both sieves and sponges/adsorbents.
 They can be natural or man-made and can be used in cement, food, fossil fuel production, gas separation, nuclear clean-up, water detergents and water purifiers.
 Without them, the world would not be as it is today.

 My own work is on the their use for making greener fossil fuels.

 Picture of zeolites – faujasite and philipsite from www.zeolite-collection.eu.

 The holey/porous structure of faujasite (if you zoomed in to the atomic level) from http://www.explainthatstuff.com/zeolites.html

 I’ll usually do background reading, data analysis and additional experiments such as SEM (Scanning Electron Microscopy – same technique used to get the really zoomed in pictures of flies and pollen etc.) (This one is of a mineral called corundum which is about 20x harder than steel!) all between measurements until the main experiments are done.
 After that I would normally write presentations/reports for my industrial sponsors and ultimately put it all together into my thesis (that I’m writing at the moment).